 To figure out how a neighborhood is measured when it comes to walkability and convenience, use Walk Score or similar tools.
 A neighborhood with low walkability means you will need a car to get around in the destination city while scoring higher in walkability means you can get around conveniently on your own feet.

 You can also understand more through residential density.
-This include access to the public transit systems, and the physical environmental look of a neighborhood.
+This includes access to the public transit systems, and the physical environmental look of a neighborhood.
 3. Determine Housing Prices

 You will want to know how much it will cost you if you live in a certain area.
 Whether you can afford the median living costs and just the price of the house you can easily add to your budget.
 With Zillow.com, you get a clearer picture, but you may not find the data to make the right decision in their report.

 You only need to contact a real estate agent in the local area you wish to stay to find out housing prices.
-You can also get a general idea of prices of home in the neighborhood when you check through the homes for sale adverts.
+You can also get a general idea of the prices of homes in the neighborhood when you check through the homes for sale adverts.

 3. Find out the Cost of Living

 The cost of living changes by region.
 Such items include food, health care, and energy, which can increase or reduce in price.
 If your living cost suddenly increases, surviving in your new home will be difficult.

 Hence, you need to consider this.
 Using a cost of living calculator provided by CNN, which obtains data from the Cost of Living Index (COLI).
 This tool was gathered by the Council for Community and Economic Research, and can help you find out how the value of a dollar will change by location.